a-w-m/pro-agg/README.md

 4. Install python requirements

-> From the root directory, run the following command to insttall the backend requirements
+> From the root directory, run the following command to install the backend requirements

 ```shell
 pip install -r requirements.txt